Koldar/pmake/README.md

 This package tries to provide a solution for build softwares in a platform independent manner.
 It tries to loosely mimick the objective of Makefile, but with a python syntax.
 Makefiles are known to have complex syntax a several pitfalls.
-They are also clunky to work with, Pmake tries to provide a pythonic environment (which is much easier to work with).
+They are also clunky to work with, Pmakeup tries to provide a pythonic environment (which is much easier to work with).
-To help the devloper in commons tasks, Pmake provides several built-in commands to perform common tasks (like copying files, read content and execute system commands).
+To help the devloper in commons tasks, Pmakeup provides several built-in commands to perform common tasks (like copying files, read content and execute system commands).

 # For the user